DarrenBishop/getting-and-cleaning-data/CodeBook.md

 # Study Design
-The raw data has been summarized by taking the mean and standard-deviation features
+The raw data has been summarized by taking the mean and standard-deviation features and averaging those across all windows, grouped by subject and activity.

+Thus there are 180 observations; 1 for each of the 6 activities for each of the 30 subjects

 # Code Book

 ## File format
 The output file, tidy_data.txt, is a space delimited, wide format file.

+It contains 181 lines; 180 observations, as described above, with preceeded by one header row

-There are 88 variables and 180 observations with a header row; each variable is described below
+Each variable is described below

 ## Variables
 1. subject